Hallelujah, I'm a Bum: In popular culture

 Historian Mark Sullivan in his book Our Times cites the song as experiencing a sudden and unexpected revival in 1928.

 A 1933 musical comedy film is titled Hallelujah, I'm a Bum.
 It stars Al Jolson, who featured a song of the same title, but entirely different tune.
 Only the lyrics "Hallelujah, I'm a bum" are reused.
 In the UK, where the word "bum" is crude slang for the human posterior, the soundtrack was edited so that "bum" was replaced with a short whistle.

 The music was quoted in the Charlie Chaplin movie Modern Times (1936), when Charlie is released from the home for the bewildered and trudges along the street before picking up a red flag that has dropped off the back of a truck.
 To get the attention of the truck driver, Charlie starts waving the flag around, which causes a crowd of radical trade unionists to start marching behind him, believing that a revolution has begun.
 The sequence ends when Charlie, who has no idea the union members are following him, is arrested as a Communist agitator.

 The song is requested of Larry "Lonesome" Rhodes by a co-prisoner in an early scene of the Elia Kazan movie A Face in the Crowd (1957).

 The Porky Pig cartoon Confusions of a Nutzy Spy depicts a spy attempting to plant a bomb on which "Hallelujah, I'm a Bomb!" is written.

 It was used in an episode of television series Checkmate where Doug McClure investigates a hobo camp.

 In 2012, the rock band, Local H, released their seventh studio album, Hallelujah!
 I'm a Bum.

 The 1928 recording of the song was featured in Bob Dylan's Thanksgiving "leftovers"-themed episode of his Theme Time Radio Hour program.

 The song was featured in Season 3 Episode 2 of HBO's The Leftovers.

 The song is referenced in "Beer for Breakfast" by The Replacements, on their 1997 album All for Nothing / Nothing for All.

+The song is adapted, with same tune and some words revised, as "Hallelujah I'm a Cat" by Garrison Keilor and Frederica von Stade in the CD "Songs of the Cat".